History of the World podcast

 10: Vol 1 Ep 10 - The spread of Homo sapiens, Part One

 Aug 18, 2018 • 39 min

 This podcast is heading for Australia, stopping at Israel, Denisova, Flores and Wallacea.
 Please remember to pick up all of your belongings.

-9: Vol 1 Ep 9 - Homo sapiens in Africa
+9: Vol 1 Ep 9 - The origin of Homo sapiens

 Aug 11, 2018 • 42 min